Why we need Beti Bachao Beti Padhao Scheme

-Women upliftment is nearly impossible if issues like illiteracy, inequality, sexual harassment and female infanticide are not combated in the right manner.
+Women’s upliftment is nearly impossible if issues like illiteracy, inequality, sexual harassment, and female infanticide are not combated in the right manner.
 The year 2015 saw the launch of a flagship scheme by the Government of India, ‘Beti Bachao, Beti Padhao’ (Save daughters, educate daughters).
-The scheme aims to beget awareness regarding the waning Child Sex Ratio (CSR), apart from perking up the efficiency of several welfare schemes that have been rolled-out for women.
-The programme is being administered through a well-framed national campaign and a focussed multi-sectorial effort in 100 districts having a shallow CSR.
+The scheme aims to beget awareness regarding the waning Child Sex Ratio (CSR), apart from perking up the efficiency of several welfare schemes that have been rolled out for women.
+The program is being administered through a well-framed national campaign and a focussed multi-sectorial effort in 100 districts having a shallow CSR.

-‘Beti Bachao Beti Padhao’ is a collaborative initiative being run by Ministry of Women and Child Development, Ministry of Human Resource Development and Ministry of Health and Family Welfare and it covers all Indian states and union territories.
+‘Beti Bachao Beti Padhao’ is a collaborative initiative being run by the Ministry of Women and Child Development, Ministry of Human Resource Development, and Ministry of Health and Family Welfare and it covers all Indian states and union territories.
 The scheme has three primary objectives:

 1. Prevent female infanticide

-The steep downfall in the CSR is a prime indicator of women disempowerment in the country.
+The steep downfall in CSR is a prime indicator of women’s disempowerment in the country.
 CSR puts a light on the pre-birth discrimination on the basis of gender that manifests in the form of unacceptable practice of female infanticide.
 Convergent efforts by government agencies and NGOs are crucial to ensure survival, safety, and empowerment of the fairer sex.
-Under the scheme, district authorities are required to effectively monitor and ensure that the use of sex-determination tools by families and doctors lead to stringent action by law.
-Several healthcare centers indulging in such practices have been sealed owing to this programme.
-Parents, families, doctors and the community at large are being oriented to not resort to sex-determination during pregnancy.
+Under the scheme, district authorities are required to effectively monitor and ensure that the use of sex-determination tools by families and doctors leads to stringent action by law.
+Several healthcare centers indulging in such practices have been sealed owing to this program.
+Parents, families, doctors, and the community at large are being oriented to not resort to sex determination during pregnancy.